Home › How Litigation Costs Behave > When procedural efficiency and cost outcomes divergeWhen procedural efficiency and

 Participants can assess what is required to meet a direction or respond to a development.

-The process can appear controlled from one step to the next, while the overall cost trajectory is less visible.
+The process can appear controlled from one step to the next, while the overall cost trajectory remains only partially visible.

 Procedural order operates alongside this feature.